 will have a small packet

-of materials for you to take,
+of materials waiting for you in your room

 including table (name) cards, a program, and audience surveys.
 Students